Roy-Hillel/React-Minesweeper/README.md

 To launch the app:

-- download/clone the repository to your computer
+- download the zip or clone the repository to your machine
 - run command 'npm install' in the root directory (**react-minesweeper**) in your terminal
 - run command 'npm start'
 - the app will be launched on localhost port 3000